Skip to main content

 import { inject } from "@core/di";

-import { CharacterService } from "@modules/characters/character.service";
+import { CharacterService } from "@modules/core/characters/character.service";

 import * as repository from "@modules/inventory/repository";